warnov/PdfTester/README.md

 # PdfTester
-Super simple samples of Azure Functions generating PDFs from  and storing them in the Azure Blob Storage.
+Super simple samples of Azure Functions generating PDFs  and storing them in the Azure Blob Storage.

 ### 1. FxIronPdfGenerator